 Multivariate Spline Approximation Currently, I am using bivariate splines to approximate the functions in ill-posed problems, e.g., de-convolution, to approximate functions of bounded variation (BV), to approximate probability density functions(PDF), and to approximate measurable functions (Learning Theory).
 More results are coming up soon.

-Compressed Sensing and Low-rank Matrix Reconstruction Currently I am interested in sparest solutions of undetermined linear systems and their applications in compressed sensing and low-rank matrix recovery.
+Compressive Sensing and Low-rank Matrix Reconstruction Currently I am interested in sparest solutions of undetermined linear systems and their applications in compressed sensing and low-rank matrix recovery.
 In my joint paper with Simon Foucart, we show how to use quasi norm lq, 0 < q ≤ 1 to find the sparsest solution.
 This paper has many citations since its publication.
 I have worked with W. T. Yin on unconstrained lq minimization for sparse vector recovery and matrix completion recently.
 Two joint papers have been accepted for publications: Improved Iteratively Reweighted Least Squares for Unconstrained Smoothed lq Minimization and Augmented l1 and Nuclear Norm Models with a Globally Linearly Convergent Algorithm.
 In addition, I have several other preprints and reprints on this topic available on-line at my publication section of this page.
+I am now working at BioDesign Institute of Arizona State University developping machine learning algorithms to find biosignatures.